qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

     - Shift/Alt/Control, Del/Esc and Alt with tap arrows, repeat on most layers.

-    - Except ... the Right Control on the base layer is taken off, because of tap delay.
+    - Exception:  the Right Control on the base layer is taken off, because of tap delay.
 QMK allows one to press-hold to the numerical layer for example, then press a right modifier like right Control, release numerical layer, and access the base layer with that modifier